šŸ¤– Bot Detection guide

 Bot Detection doesn't have native mobile libraries, but it’s on our long-term feature roadmap.

-Fingerprint Pro's SDKs and libraries
+Fingerprint's SDKs and libraries

 Identification and Bot Detection

-Fingerprint Pro Identification and Bot Detection produce best results when used together.
+Fingerprint Identification and Bot Detection produce the best results when used together.
 Bot Detection will try to detect if current activity is done by a bot and then run the identification if it's not a bot.

-A combination of Identification and Bot Detection products gives you a powerful tool to prevent online fraud.
+A combination of Identification and Bot Detection gives you a powerful tool to prevent online fraud.
 Activating both products instead of using a single one doesn't have any drawbacks.
 You will still have one JavaScript agent in the client browser that makes one request to pass browser information for all products, a single requestId used by two products under the hood, and one server-to-server request to retrieve the results of both products.